Getting Started

 Attention

-Metadata files are always pipe-delimited, and have the extension .txt
+Metadata files are always pipe-delimited, and have the extension .txt.

-There are two files you’ll need to provide to initialize your survey and data release in Data Central, <survey>_survey_meta.txt and <survey>_<datarelease>_data_release_meta.txt.
+There are two files you will need to provide to initialize your survey and data release in Data Central, <survey>_survey_meta.txt and <survey>_<datarelease>_data_release_meta.txt.

 <survey>_survey_meta.txt